 Lorna loved to travel and some of her favorite places were Greece, Russia, Hawaii, and the Scandinavian Countries.

 Through all of this charmed life, Lorna also suffered great heartache when their daughter Tricia passed away with cancer twenty-one years ago this December 20.
 Lorna also felt great pain when Ron’s daughter, Vickie, passed away with cancer also.
 The highlights in Lorna’s life were her grandchildren who she loved to the moon and back.
 Bradley, Kim, and Maddie brought her much happiness through the years and Lorna touched their lives as only Lorna could.

 Ron would like to thank the staff at Varanda for their love and support and also Lorna’s fraternal family, especially her Nile Choir she spent many years with as their musician.
 With much love, Ron thanks Danielle for taking them in and getting them settled in their new life being taken care of 24/7.

 In lieu of flowers, the family is asking that you support either the precious children at Shriners Hospitals for Children(R) at: Daughters of the Nile Foundation 6705 Mesa Drive, Austin, Texas 78731-2817 or via computer at donfdn.org.
 OR Grand Court of Idaho, Order of Amaranth c/o Judy Demaray 1542 Syringa Circle, Gooding, Idaho 83330-5193.
 In check memo write: Lorna- Diabetes Research.

-To send flowers to the family of Lorna Lowe, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Lorna Lowe, please visit Tribute Store